 Program Manager, Michigan Department of Health and Human Services

 At present, the Diocese of Lansing has a series of policies and standards establishing the high standards of conduct expected of all who corporately represent the Church in parishes, schools or other diocesan apostolates.
 The Diocese regularly reviews and updates these policies, and the new Advisory Council will assist in reviewing and revising these policies, policies which include the Code of Conduct and the General Norms of Pastoral Conduct.
+With the assistance of the Advisory Council, the General Norms of Pastoral Conduct were updated on November 4, 2020.

 The Code of Conduct, which is signed by all employees, volunteers and clergy, including the bishop, expects all signatories to exemplify the moral teachings of the Catholic Church in their personal and professional lives by “growing in virtue and holiness”.
 It also prohibits sexual harassment and other sexual misconduct.
 Both documents expect those covered by them to maintain appropriate boundaries with those they work with or serve.